HewlettPackard/swarm-learning/examples/contrib/cataract-detection/README.md

 Further, these NumPy arrays are split into training and testing data in the ratio 80:20.

+## Data-Split

+ To reflect a real-life scenario, we have considered different data-splits, where data across different organizations (hospitals/clinics) are unequally distributed containing biased data pertaining to a particular region, sex, ethnicity, or even type of organization.
+  Hence, we have segregated our dataset into three categories such as Gynac (GY) containing a dataset of all women from the age 18-60, General Physician (GP) containing a dataset of men and women up to the age 60 and Senior Citizens (SC) which contains a dataset of all men and women above the age of 60.
+  The maximum validation accuracy obtained for the centralized setup is 93.9, 93.3, and 97.7 for GP, GY, and SC nodes respectively

+  After training with two swarm learning nodes , the maximum validation accuracy obtained under the Swarm Learning setup is 95.48 and 98.27 for GP-GY and GP-SC splits respectively

+#### The following summarizes our data splits

+##### 1) GP
+##### 2) GY
+##### 3) SC

 ## Preview
 This project uses the Ocular Dataset and data splits have been done.
 More information can be found [here](https://www.kaggle.com/datasets/andrewmvd/ocular-disease-recognition-odir5k).
 The ML program, after conversion to Swarm Learning, is in `cataract-detection/model` and is called `cataract.py`.